dataBaseError/free-room-finder/README.md

 A implemented free room finder created in ruby.
 The parsing is done through a simple command line tool.
 Finding free rooms can be done via command line or through the web json api.

+## Datebase setup

+1. Install postgresql 9.4 (note if you have previous version ensure that you are using 9.4), for debian https://wiki.postgresql.org/wiki/Apt

+2. Find the port 9.4 is running on and use that port to create and insert the schema sudo service postgresql status sudo -u postgres createdb -p<port> free-room-finder sudo -u postgres psql -p<port> free-room-finder < database.sql

 ## Parsing Data

 1. Install the necessary ruby gems